phystem/mkdocs/docs/index.md

 This is a sample documentation site created using [mkdocs.org](http://mkdocs.org).

-And Using Travis it is automated
+And using Travis CI it is automated

 ## Commands